-An important point to remember, is the fact that Ph.D.’s supported by studentships, grants or scholarships usually relate to a specific topic.
+An important point to remember is the fact that Ph.D.’s supported by studentships, grants or scholarships usually relate to a specific topic.
 Such subject matters could cover a wide spectrum or can be associated with a narrowly defined area.
-This will limit your choices, so you need to search far and wide to find the studentship that supports your favourite topic.
+This will limit your choices, so you need to search far and wide to find the studentship that supports your favorite topic.

 Visit the following two websites to see a selection of advertised studentships and a range of additional information about Ph.D. places.

 That’s all there is to it!

 We wish you the best of luck in finding a Ph.D. position within the field of positive psychology!
 If there’s anything that we can help you with please don’t hesitate to ask.